ATHERENERG

 (Reporting by Rudra Pratap Singh in Bengaluru)

-Ather Energy to expand retail network in India
+Ather Energy to double retail network in India, expand service centres

-June 18 (Reuters) - Indian e-scooter maker Ather Energy ATHR.NS said on Wednesday, it plans to scale up its retail network to 700 centres across India by the end of fiscal 2026.
+June 18 (Reuters) - Indian e-scooter maker Ather Energy ATHR.NS said on Wednesday it plans to double its retail network to 700 centres across India by the end of fiscal 2026 as it looks to strengthen its reach in the northern parts of the country.

 (Reporting by Meenakshi Maidas in Bengaluru)